TickleThePanda/carpe-dm/src/view/campaigns/the-vanquished/chapter-aymelua.md

 > others, and you can see that the ceiling has collapsed in a few
 > places.

-If the characters have got to this village within a day of leaving Renaura, if they make a successful DC20 Wisdom (Perception) check to hear if anything is in the area, they will hear what sounds like distant shouting to the south.
+If the characters have got to this village within a day of the attack Renaura, if they make a successful DC20 Wisdom (Perception) check to hear if anything is in the area, they will hear what sounds like distant shouting to the south.

-Investigation checks DC15 will show signs of dragged bodies to carts and
+Investigation checks DC15 will show signs of dragged bodies to carts and tracks to the south.

-### The ruined residence of Shafina

-If the players have made it to the village within two days of leaving Renaura, they will find a young elven girl, Shyrrik Shafina trapped in one of the ruined buildings.
-She will shout for the players if she sees or hears them.

-She will want her mother, Pharom Shafina, who she saw being dragged away by orcs.
-She will remember seeing a cloaked figure with the orcs.

-If they fail to make it within a day, they will find Shyrrik Shafina's body instead.

 ### The Glynlamin residence

+#### After invasion

 This is the larger building in the town, the walls are blackened like most of the others and some of the ceiling has collapsed on parts but